binaryage/totalspaces-web/faq2.md

 Use this command at the command line:

-<code>defaults write com.binaryage.TotalSpaces2 transitionSpeed 115</code>
+<code>defaults write com.binaryage.TotalSpaces2 transitionSpeed -float 115</code>

 then restart TotalSpaces2.

 The normal preferences slider goes to 110, but 130 is the hard limit; do not set it higher - anyway you won't even see the transitions at that speed.